Just2good/TFT-Overlay/README.md

- # TFT Overlay by J2GKaze (Discord: Jinsoku#4019)
+ # TFT Overlay by J2GKaze (Taken over by jtborn)
  [TFT Discord Server link](https://discord.gg/KHMCRJA)

-`9.09.2019 @ 11:36PM PST: Ive forked the repo and will try to keep it updated when new patches hit.
+`9.09.2019 @ 11:36PM PST: I've forked the repo and will try to keep it updated when new patches hit.
 Big thanks to Just2good for starting this project.`

 ## How to use:
   -  [Download TFT Overlay](https://github.com/jtborn/TFT-Overlay/releases/)